 Students entering ISHCMC in Grades 6 - 10 may choose to join a Language Acquisition class in either French, Mandarin or Spanish.
 As a requirement of the MYP, students have to continue in their chosen language for the duration of their MYP years.
-The aim is for students to build the language skills for further study in the language at the Diploma level at either Higher Level or Standard Level.
+The IB's rationale for this is to build the language skills for further study in the language in the Diploma years as a Standard Level course, or possibly a Higher Level course.